November 18, 2025

 Eventually every NP student reaches the point where classroom learning must transition into supervised clinical practice and this is the stage where clinical placements become essential.

 The healthcare environment in Utah adds more context to this experience.
 According to the 2025 Utah advanced practice registered nurse workforce data report the state currently has a higher than average number of APRNs, and most identify as nurse practitioners in family practice settings.
-The report also shows that fifty eight percent of APRN respondents participate in precepting, which is encouraging for students who are about to begin their clinical search.

 At the same time, Utah is facing turnover and an aging workforce, which may influence the availability of clinical sites in the coming years.
 These factors make early planning especially important for students at RMU.